CU-Denver-UQ/LUQ/README.md

 ### Clustering and classifying data (learning and classifying dynamics)
 Next, we learn and classify the dynamics.
+The first goal is to use (cleaned) predicted data to classify the dynamical behavior of (cleaned) observed data.
+In other words, we use the predicted data as a training set to learn the types of dynamical responses that may appear in the system.
+This requires labeling the dynamics present in the predicted data set.
+Clustering algorithms are a useful type of unsupervised learning algorithm that label data vectors using a metric to gauge the distance of a vector from the proposed "center" of the cluster.
+In LUQ, clustering methods from scikit-learn with specified parameters are used to define a clustering of predicted data.

+A classifier is a type of supervised learning algorithm that uses labeled training data to tune the various parameters so that non-labeled observed data can be properly labeled (i.e., classified).
+At a high-level, classifiers usually partition the training data into two subsets of data: one used to tune the parameters and the other to test the quality of the tuned parameters by tracking the rate of misclassification.
+This is referred to as cross-validation and is also useful in avoiding over-fitting the classifier (i.e., over-tuning the classifier parameters) to the entire set of training data.
+In LUQ, after the data is clustered, a classifier is chosen which results in the lowest misclassification rate based on k-fold cross validation.

+In LUQ this is implemented by:

     learn.dynamics(cluster_method='kmeans',
                    kwargs={'n_clusters': 3, 'n_init': 10},